Tributes paid to Mike Lynch after tech mogul’s death confirmed

 Figures from the business and technology sectors have paid tribute to Mike Lynch after the tech mogul’s death was confirmed on Thursday.

-Mr Lynch was confirmed to have died aged 59 after a luxury yacht sank off the coast of Sicily.
+Mr Lynch was confirmed to have died aged 59 after a luxury yacht, Bayesian, sank off the coast of Sicily.

 He was the creator of software giant Autonomy, which grew to become one of the most prominent tech firms on the planet.